tetrabiodistributed/tetra-workspace-image/README.md

     - [Pint](https://pint.readthedocs.io/en/stable/)
 - VS Code with the following extensions (note, auto-updates are disabled)
     - [Python extension by Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
+- Arduino v1.8.19

 ## How to Use this Repo

-1. Clone this repo, giving the new repo a descriptive name for the workspace image to be created
+1. Clone this repo
 1. Run `docker-compose pull` to download the image or run `docker-compose build` to build the workspace image

 ## Using the image locally